linode/docs/docs/tools-reference/custom-kernels-distros/running-a-custom-linux-distro-on-a-linode-vps.md

         ~~~~
 6. Exit and save the file by holding control and pressing c, type yes to save your changes, and press enter to exit.

-Your disk image has been transferred to your Linode.
+The disk image has been transferred to your Linode.
 You should now be able to boot your Linode normally and log in [via SSH](https://www.linode.com/docs/getting-started#logging-in-for-the-first-time).
+Remember to use the username and password created during step 23 under the "Creating the Virtual Machine" heading.
+Also, check your network configuration and if necessary refer to the [Linux Static IP Configuration](https://www.linode.com/docs/networking/linux-static-ip-configuration/) guide.

-Congratulations, you have successfully transferred the disk image from your local virtual machine to your Linode.
+Congratulations, you have successfully transferred the custom distro disk image from your local virtual machine to your Linode.